Mozambican Civil War: FRELIMO dissidents

-Soon after independence, FRELIMO begun Mozambique's transformation into a socialist one-party-state.
+Soon after independence, FRELIMO began Mozambique's transformation into a socialist one-party-state.
 This was accompanied by crackdowns on dissidents and the nationalisation of important economic facilities abandoned by fleeing Portuguese.
-Numerous political parties sprung up virtually overnight and vied for power with FRELIMO.
+Numerous political parties sprang up virtually overnight and vied for power with FRELIMO.
 Many of these parties like COREMO and UNAR were made up of FRELIMO dissidents such as Uria Simango and Lazaro Nkavandame.
-Both men were arrested and convicted in a public trial before Samora Machel before being sent to re-education camps.
+Both men were arrested and convicted in a public trial before Samora Machel before and sent to re-education camps.
 Simango was reportedly later extrajudicially executed whilst Nkavandame reportedly died of natural causes.

 Furthermore, the nationalisation of many formerly Portuguese-owned enterprises, fear of a retaliation against whites, and an ultimatum to either accept Mozambican citizenship or leave the country within 90 days, drove the majority of the 370,000 white Portuguese Mozambicans out of the country.
 As the Portuguese left some purposefully sabotaged the economy, stealing profits from factories, driving tractors into the sea and pouring cement into sewers.
-The Portuguese exodus resulted in economic chaos as only few Africans had received higher education or even primary education under Portuguese rule with over 95% of the population illiterate.
+The Portuguese exodus resulted in economic chaos as only a few Africans had received higher education or even primary education under Portuguese rule with over 95% of the population illiterate.